jonkurtis/mjml-templating/README.md

 You will need to add your new project to `projects` in `projects.config.js`.

-This will create the following folder structure:
+This will create the following folder structure inside the `projects` directory:

 ```
 ├── newproject/                     * new project